spesmilo/electrum-server/README.md

 Installation
 ------------

-  1. To install and run a server, see README.leveldb.
+  1. To install and run a server, see INSTALL.
 For greater detail on the installation process, see HOWTO.md.

-  2. To start the server, use the 'start' script.
-If you do not have a database, it will propose you o download it from the Electrum foundry.
+  2. To start and stop the server, use the 'electrum-server' script

-  3. To stop the server, use the 'stop' script.
-It will shutdown the database cleanly.